sakshid07/NewsApp/README.md

 # News App

-A new Flutter project using an api.
+A new Flutter project using an API.